-The Department’s major program emphasis will be directed toward providing wildlife input and associated recommendations which avoid or divert conflicting land uses with an overall objective of maintaining as much existing natural habitat as possible.
+The Department’s emphasis will be directed toward providing input and recommendations which avoid conflicting land uses with an overall objective of maintaining as much existing natural habitat as possible.
 This approach is particularly important for projects conflicting with threatened or endangered species and in areas of critical environmental concern or key habitat types.
-Emphasis on the preservation of wetlands should also fall under this category because of the limited nature and importance of these habitat types. the Department provide sufficient supporting information to the decision makers as a means of justifying the need for .
-Recommendations be for a no action alternative or for relocation of the proposed action into a less sensitive area.
+Emphasis on the preservation of wetlands, spring sites and associated vegetation, riparian habitat, and meadow systems, should also fall under this category due to the limited nature and importance of these habitat types in the Great Basin.
+The Department shall provide sufficient supporting information to the decision makers as a means of justifying the need for avoidance measures.
+Recommendations for avoidance measures should be for a “no action alternative” or for relocation of the proposed action into a less sensitive area.

-2. Minimizing impacts by limiting the degree or magnitude of the action or its implementation
+2. Minimizing impacts by limiting the degree or magnitude of the action or its implementation.
+This includes:

-This mitigative approach to habitat management is directed at making any impacts less severe or to minimize potential losses.
-Minimal habitat disruptions often may be achieved through permit stipulations and/or alterations in project design.
-Necessary activity in the vicinity of a deer winter range, for example, might be less disruptive if confined to the summer months.
-Although habitat and associated might bestressed temporarily, this approach assumes that recovery will take place through natural processes within a reasonable time frame.

-3. Rectifying the impact by repairing, rehabilitating, or restoring the affected environment
+Rectifying the impact by repairing, rehabilitating, or restoring the affected environment.

-The primary objective of this measure is to restore the same functions in an affected area to pre-disturbance conditions.
-Since many proposed activities create temporary disruptions, it is often possible to mitigate adverse impacts by restoring or even improving conditions.
-Examples of such activities might include revegetation of temporary roads needed for exploratory purposes or streambank stabilization after completion of a bridge project.
-Although the Department recognizes there may be situations where complete rehabilitation is not possible or feasible, it should be a consideration in the review process and implementation of other mitigation (compensation) evaluated as an alternative to the loss of habitat.

-4. Reducing or eliminating the impact over time by preservation and maintenance operations during the life of the action
+Reducing or eliminating the impact over time by preservation and maintenance operations during the life of the action.

-The primary objective of this measure is to offset potential losses by project design which may require operation and maintenance obligations.
+This approach is intended to reduce the duration, scope, or intensity of the adverse impacts and/or losses to wildlife and/or habitat resources and may require operation and/or maintenance obligations.
+Minimizing wildlife and habitat disruptions may be achieved through permit stipulations, restrictions in timing of activities, repairing, rehabilitating, or restoring the affected environment, protective measures such as fences, alterations in project design, Best Management Practices, and Required Design Features.
 The use of a fence to protect wildlife species from cyanide ponds used in mining operations, for example, not only needs to be designed to accomplish specified objectives but also needs to be maintained during the life of the project to insure continued protection.
+Activities proposed within mule deer winter range might be less disruptive if confined to the summer months, thus implementing the activity during less critical timeframes may result in fewer adverse impacts.
+The Department shall provide sufficient supporting information to the decision makers as a means of justifying the need for minimization measures.

-5. Compensating for the impact by replacing or providing substitute resources or environments
+3. Mitigating/Offsetting for the impact(s) by compensating, replacing, or providing substitute resources or environments.

-It should be noted that compensation or replacement for habitat losses affecting wildlife resources under the normal multiple use concept of federal land management is not a requirement of the land managing agencies.
-Requests for recommendations for this type of mitigation where significant or irrevocable damage is likely to occur, however, is a reasonable approach and may be used as a viable alternative to protect the public interest.
-Compensation must necessarily be addressed through negotiation since all parties should be in agreement with the type and amount of compensation necessary for each proposed action.
-This form of mitigative action is the least desirable since it accepts the loss of natural habitat values at the outset and oftentimes cannot result in total reparation for those losses.
-It can be a viable method of offsetting losses, however, for those actions which will occur regardless of other natural resource values.
-Since compensation may be a highly sensitive subject and has the potential for considerable controversy, the following specific procedures will be in effect:
+Compensation or replacement for habitat losses affecting wildlife resources under the l multiple use concept of federal land management should be of last resort.
+Requests for recommendations for this type of mitigation where significant or irrevocable damage is likely to occur, however, is an appropriate approach when impacts cannot be avoided and have been minimized to the greatest degree possible.
+Compensatory mitigation may be negotiated between the project developer/project beneficiary, permitting entity, and the Department, and all parties should be in agreement with the type and amount of compensation necessary for each proposed action.
+This form of mitigation is the least desirable since it accepts the loss of natural habitat values and oftentimes cannot result in total replacement for lost values.
+Compensation is best applied to wildlife and habitat values that will be adversely impacted after all reasonable measures to avoid and minimize impacts have been implemented; it is not intended nor desirable to use compensation in place of avoidance and minimization strategies.
+As compensatory mitigation may be a highly sensitive subject, the following specific procedures will be in effect: